Scattering for the mass-critical nonlinear Klein-Gordon equations in three and higher dimensions: Preliminary

-\end{itemize} \end{proposition} As a direct consequence of the second part of the above proposition, the blow-up part of Theorem \ref{th1.4} in the focusing case can be proven by showing the strict concavity of $\left\|u(t) \right\|_{L_x^2}^{-\frac2d}$.
-We will omit the details of the proof but refer to \cite{IMN,KSV1,NS2,PS}.
+\end{itemize} \end{proposition} \begin{remark} The blow-up part in the above proposition can be proven by showing the strict concavity of $\left\|u(t) \right\|_{L_x^2}^{-\frac2d}$.
+We will omit the details of the proof but refer to \cite{IMN,KSV1,NS2,PS} for similar argument. \end{remark}